Generation X: The One that's "Along for the Ride"

 Lifestyle first - Young people are taking on an enormous debt for their decisions around major expenses like college, cars, and homes, so they are often deferring those (and kids), and focusing less on "stuff" and more on experiences.
 I think that's wise.
 Good on 'ya M's.

 So what's left to learn?
 Be careful about your sources of information.
 Nothing can be trusted like your first-hand impressions and experiences so you still have to go out and see for yourself.
-Stay close to those experiences as your stable perspective as reference and not just what you hear.
+Stay close to those experiences as reference and not depend on heresay.
 If you and everyone you know has jobs, yet the employment report says it's at an all time low, you might be right to question the methodology of that report or determine that the situation is geographical (or maybe not true at all).

 Things usually aren't as bad as the media paints them.
 They bait us.
-As a former journalism student (not a very good one), reporters are increasingly trained to elicit emotional response over everything (more ads!) and we, as a society, are falling for it.
-But with the strength of character you've demonstrated around life style, you can overcome that too!
+As a former journalism student (not a very good one), reporters are increasingly trained to elicit emotional response over everything (more ads!) and we, as a society, seem to be falling for it.
+But with the strength of character you've demonstrated around lifestyle and purpose, you can overcome this one too!